-Renew seeks to identify and gain funds which are transferred to PRWOP for the continuation of its work and development.
-The project is run locally by the project manager, Chief Park Ranger Jean Pierre Jobogo Mirindi, and has been in operation for a number of years receiving small amounts of funding from various funders.
-Together, we share a vision of hope and success with our partner project whilst being aware of the need for gradual development in order to achieve short and long term successes.
-As such, the charity’s objectives are modest and tempered by realistic expectations.
+Working in partnership with charities and donors, we seek to identify and gain funds which are transferred to PRWOP for the continuation of its work and development.
+The project is run locally by the project manager, Chief Park Ranger Jean Pierre Jobogo Mirindi, and has been in operation for a number of years receiving support from various funders.
+We share a vision of hope and success with our partners, whilst being aware of the need for gradual development and realistic goals in order to achieve short and long term success.

 The primary beneficiaries are the widows of park rangers and their children.
-The number of beneficiaries is determined by which project stream is selected and the size of the funding grant.
+Numbers of women and children in need currently exceeds the reach of the project so support is determined by location, which project stream is selected and the size of the funding grant.
 An indication of how many people receive assistance is estimated in the project cost break down.
-In addition, enabling the widows and orphans to find independent means of livelihood and access to education also brings benefits to the community in which they reside, promoting social cohesion and income generation.
+In each instance, enabling the widows and orphans to find independent means of livelihood and access to education also brings benefits to the community in which they reside, promoting social cohesion and income generation.

 Monitoring & Management

-The project is managed onsite by Project Manager with support from assistants as required.
-Renew works directly with the Project Manager to support the planning, delivery and reporting process.
+The project is managed onsite by the Project Manager with support from assistants as required.
+The charity Renew SCIO works directly with the Project Manager to support the planning, delivery and reporting process.
 Monitoring is an ongoing activity tracking the outcome of the project’s work.
 Written reports are required against funding grants once the project has been delivered with evidence of how the funds have been utilized.
-Renew reports to OSCR, the Scottish charity regulator, on an annual basis in compliance with their regulations.
+Renew SCIO also reports to OSCR, the Scottish charity regulator, on an annual basis in compliance with their regulations.

 It is home to two of the world’s most active volcanoes, Mount Nyiragongo and Mount Nyamulagira; along with the mountain range that boasts the only glaciers in Africa, the extraordinary grasslands of the Rwindi plains, Lake Edward and, most famously, the largest remaining population of the highly endangered mountain gorillas.

-In 1979, Virunga NP was declared by UNESCO as a World Heritage site.
+In 1979, Virunga NP was declared a World Heritage site by UNESCO.
 By 1994 this status became endangered as a result of the influx of an estimated one million or so Rwandan refugees after the Rwandan genocide.

 In 2001, on Mount Tshiaberimu, a new group of gorillas were found and believed to be a new sub-species.
 Numerous international groups have devoted both time and money, along with the local population, to protect the gorillas during the worst outbreaks of violence, risking their own lives in the hope that tourists would return.
 At this time, tourism is highly restricted for security reasons but the possibilities are there should the region achieve stability.
 If this were to occur, the development of that industry would benefit both the local communities and the survival of the wildlife.